 Congratulations on taking the first step toward a career as an occupational therapy assistant.
-As you begin looking into OTA programs, you may begin to ask yourself a common question that many prospective OTA students wonder “Is OTA school hard?”
+As you begin looking into OTA programs, you may begin to ask yourself a common question that many prospective OTA students wonder “How can I succeed in OTA school?”
 While this is a great question to ask, there’s really no easy answer.
 That’s because everyone is different – one person’s strength may be another person’s weakness.

 For students in St. Catherine University’s online OTA program, pursuing an online-based education can be rigorous and requires a lot of organization and effort, but it is all for the sake of beginning a rewarding career.
 Between the tough parts, there is also the discovery of what you’re really capable of achieving.
 Most importantly, it’s where you can start transforming into a healthcare leader who touches the lives of others in need.